DevwellOrg/DevWellOpenSource/topics/HTML and CSS/Getting Started/Lesson 01/lesson.md

-# Lesson 1 - Start Trek
+# Lesson 1
+## Course Acceptance Criteria
+As a user, I want to be able to see up to date career information about a software developer.

+---

 Right!
 Hi.
 Welcome.
-So, you are about do something that we have gone through ourselves.
-That is, take the first small step into the world of software development.
+So, in this course, we are going to use HTML and CSS to build a basic webpage that can act as a starting developers resume.

 At this stage, everything is going to be very hand-holdy and basic.
 Don't worry though, it won't be like this for much longer...